 Useful WordPress Testimonial Plugins

-If your site or blog is powered by WordPress, you can use a plugin to add and display testimonials.
-Some plugins also allow you to add a form to your pages inviting users to submit testimonials.
+If your site or blog is powered by WordPress, you can use a plugin to add, edit and display testimonials.
+Some plugins also allow you to add a form to your pages where users can submit feedback and testimonials.

-Once your plugin is installed and set up (with instructions for using the testimonials submission form – if available), all you have to do is refer customers to your “Testimonials” page.
+Once your testimonial plugin is installed and set up (with instructions for using the testimonials submission form – if available), you then send users to your “Testimonials” section.

 Check out the WordPress testimonial plugins below:

-Easy Testimonials is an easy-to-use free plugin that lets you add user testimonials to the sidebar as a widget, or embed them into posts and pages using a shortcode.
-The Easy Testimonials plugin also lets you publish a list of all your testimonials or output a random testimonial, and include an image with each testimonial, which is great to add a photo of the testimonial author, a logo, etc.
+Easy Testimonials is an easy-to-use free plugin that lets you add client testimonials to your sidebar as a widget, or embed them into your pages and posts using a shortcode.
+The Easy Testimonials plugin also lets you publish a list of all your testimonials or output a random testimonial, and include an image with each testimonial, which you can use to add a photo of the testimonial author, their company logo, etc.

-The Easy Testimonials plugin also provides users with a “pro” version that has additional features and technical support.
+The Easy Testimonials plugin also comes with a “pro” version that offers additional features and developer support.

-Testimonials Widget is a free WordPress plugin that lets you randomly slide or list selected portfolios, quotes, reviews, or text with videos or images on your web site.
-You can insert user testimonials using a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.
+Testimonials Widget is a free WordPress plugin that lets you add random or selected portfolios, quotes, reviews, or text with videos or images on your pages and posts.
+You can insert testimonials using a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.

-This premium WordPress plugin provides a range of great features right out of the box, including:
+This is a premium WP plugin that provides a range of great features right out of the box, including:

-- Options to display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode
+- Options to display your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. via a shortcode

-- Styling options (display image on top, bottom, or side of testimonials, display testimonial in a speech bubble, customized font and background colors, font types and more.
+- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customized font and background colours, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below: